Who we are

 Bob has served on several national Boards supporting children and young people, including The Youth Justice Board, the Social Work Task Force, the Children’s Workforce Development Council and as Chairman of Children England.
 He received a CBE for services to children in 2012.

-Director of Operations: Clare Geldard
+Director of Business Development: Clare Geldard

 Clare qualified as a speech and language therapist in 1987.
 She is currently Director of Operations for I CAN and is responsible for the charity’s social enterprise operation, delivering I CAN’s effective, practical evidence-based solutions for children aged 0-19 years on a UK-wide basis and the development of new Early Years and Primary programmes and resources.
 She is also responsible for delivering the Early Language Development Programme, which has reached 12,000 practitioners to date.
 Before this she worked for North Staffordshire Health Authority and Chorley and South Ribble NHS Trust until 1999, ending up as Paediatric Manager and Acting Speech and Language Therapy Manager.
 She specialised in preschool and school aged children.